varunaai/tiktok-ban/README.md

 ### Will TikTok win in its soon-to-come suit against the Department of Commerce?

-That Biden will sign the bill, the Commerce Secretary will initiate the process to compel ByteDance to delist/divest TikTok US, and that ByteDance will sue to get this overturned are nearly certain from public statements, so we skip right to this question about the suit.
-How can we judge whether ByteDance will prevail against the CFIUS and the Department of Commerce to get the ruling overturned?
+Given their public statements, it's nearly certain that Biden will sign the bill, the Commerce Secretary will initiate the process to compel ByteDance to delist/divest TikTok US, and ByteDance will challenge the bill to get the ban overturned.
+So the first big question is, how can we infer whether ByteDance will prevail against the CFIUS and the Department of Commerce to get the ruling overturned?

-We also expect that the case will most likely be heard by a DC District Court judge.
-One likely candidate is Chief Judge James Boasberg, who is likely to side with Congress and the President:
+First, we expect that the case will most likely be heard by a DC District Court judge.
+One likely candidate is Chief Judge James Boasberg, who is partial to Congress and the President:
 ![judge](/TikTok-judge.png)

 That said, courts have struck down bans like this on First Amendment grounds:
 ![background](/TikTok-suit-background.png)
 *[You can interact with this widget, and the below, on FutureSearch.](https://app.futuresearch.ai/forecasts/ZYMek/public)*

-But the most similar cases to TikTok's forthcoming suit rarely succeed.
+We also find that most similar cases to TikTok's forthcoming suit rarely succeed.
 ByteDance prevailed against Trump in 2020, but that was an executive order, not congressional legislation.
-Tencent, Huawei, ZTE, China Telecom, China Mobile International, Sberbank of Russia, have all lost in similar suits, given an overall estimate of a 13% historical success rate:
+Tencent, Huawei, ZTE, China Telecom, China Mobile International, Sberbank of Russia, have all lost in similar cases, given an overall estimate of a 13% historical success rate:
 ![model](/TikTok-suit-model.png)

-Still, overall we give TikTok a **20%** chance, higher than this 13%, as their case might be a lot stronger than the historical norm.
-Also, there are also other targets they could sue, other than the Department of Commerce.
+Still, overall we give TikTok a **20%** chance, higher than this 13% statistic, as ByteDance's case might be a lot stronger than the historical norm.

-### If they lose the suit, will TikTok succeed in divesting or will they be forced to delist from US app stores?
+### If they fail to overturn the ban, will TikTok succeed in divesting or will they be forced to delist from US app stores?

-Our primary finding is that in the most similar cases to what TikTok is facing, action from the CFIUS on national security grounds, in all 5 instances, the company managed to sell their US operations on time, instead of shutting their US businesses down:
+We find that in most similar cases to what TikTok is facing, action from the CFIUS on national security grounds, in all 5 instances, the company managed to sell their US operations on time, instead of shutting their US businesses down:

 ![divestment](/Divestment-model.png)